Gossypium barbadense: Classification by staple length

 Cotton traders use many systems to classify the quality of cotton fiber.
 One of the most significant distinctions is "staple length", length of the individual fibers.
 Traditionally, cultivars of Gossypium barbadense fall into the "long-staple" category.
 The term extra-long-staple (ELS) first came into use in 1907.
 The International Cotton Advisory Committee, in an attempt to standardize classification, defined extra-long-staple as 1+3/8 in or longer, and long-staple as 1+1/8 to 1+5/16 in.
 Under this classification scheme, most cultivars of G. barbadense produce extra-long-staple fibers, but some cultivars qualify as long-staple.

 Cultivation

-G. barbadense is now cultivated around the world, including China, Egypt, Sudan, India, Australia, Peru, Israel, the southwestern United States, Tajikistan, Turkmenistan, and Uzbekistan.
 The species accounts for about 5% of the world's cotton production.

 Certain regions specialize in G. barbadense.
 One reason is to prevent different species of cotton from hybridizing with each other.
 If a field of G. barbadense is too close to a field of a different species, the result is generally poor quality of the fiber.

+In historical times, G. barbadense was mostly a dooryard crop and treated as a perennial.
+Individual households would maintain one or a few bushes for years at a time.
+This form of cultivation continues to a small extent to the present.
+However, nearly all cotton production, G. barbadense or otherwise, are now row crops and treated as an annual.
+Plants are grown from seed each year.